t-hamano/enable-responsive-image/readme.txt

 This plugin rewrites the HTML markup for the image block rendered on the front end.
 Wrap the img element with a picture element, and add source elements with srcset and media attributes inside the picture element based on the settings of the added image.

+= It does not work correctly when multiple image sources are set. =

+Try rearranging the order of the images.
+For example, if both images have a Media Query Type of max-width, the one with the smaller value should be ordered on top.

 = Even if I switch the screen width or device on the editor, it does not switch to the set image. =

 On the editor side, images do not switch by default.
 Click the "Enable responsive image preview" button on the block toolbar.